danieldalton10/FIT3144-accessible-maps/README.txt

 pizza restaurant.
 Write the output map to /tmp/out.svg

+Note, some sample maps exist in the sample_maps sub directory of this repository as well as the exact commands used to create these samples.

 KNOWN BUGS
 1. Some images crash GraViewer.
 Haven't narrowed this down to a particular case, but happens when using a radius > 400 at showing monash